 “Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

-The gene knockout method is one of the traditional and most trusted methods used since long for studying the function of a gene or a group of function for different genes.
+The gene knockout method is one of the traditional and most trusted methods used for long for studying the function of a gene or a group of functions for different genes.

-A gene is a functional piece of a DNA which encodes a protein, by inactivating a gene either by removing DNA sequence, altering DNA sequence or introducing a mutation inhibits the normal function of a gene- loss of function.
+A gene is a functional piece of DNA that encodes a protein, by inactivating a gene either by removing DNA sequence, altering DNA sequence or introducing a mutation inhibits the normal function of a gene- loss of function.

-That gene is then inserted into the germline cells of a model organism and allow to grow.
+That gene is then inserted into the germline cells of a model organism and allowed to grow.
 Using artificial vectors it can be inserted into the growing embryo.